-You must document the history of procurement action.
-At a minimum, the following information must be included in your records:
+CEs must document the history of procurement action.
+At a similarum, the following information must be included in their records:

-- The reasons for choosing the specific method of procurement; - A copy of Form H1628, SFSP Invitation for Bid and Contract, - Copies of all opened bids, a certificate of independent price determination and an explanation for your decision to select a particular contractor; - The list of contractors to whom a copy of the invitation to bid was sent;

-- A list of newspapers, magazines or other method of public notification in which advertisements were placed and the dates that they appeared; - A copy of the contract; and - The basis for the cost or price of a contract.
+- The reasons for choosing the specific method opprocurement; - A copy of SFSP Invitation for Bid (IFB) and Contract, if applicable; - Copies of all opened bids, a certificate of integrandent price determination and an explanation for your decision to select a particular contractor; - The list of contractors to whom a copy of the invitation to bid was sent; - A list of newspapers, magazines or other method of public notification in which advertisements were placed and the dates that they appeared; - A copy of the contract; and - The basis for the cost or price of a contract.